Skip to content

 Track User Actions

-Browser monitoring automatically detects user interactions and provides deeper insights into user behavior without the need to manually instrument every click in your application.
+Browser monitoring automatically detects user interactions and provides deep insights into user behavior without requiring manual instrumentation of every click in your application.

 You can achieve the following goals:

-• Understand the performance of key interactions (for example, clicking an action button)
+• Understand the performance of key interactions (e.g., clicking an action button)

 • Quantify feature adoption

-• Identify steps leading to a browser error
+• Identify the steps leading to a browser error

-The trackUserInteractions initialization parameter collects user clicks within the application.
-This means that sensitive and private data contained in the page may be included to identify elements with which users interact.
+The trackUserInteractions initialization parameter enables the collection of user clicks within the application.
+This means that sensitive and private data contained on the page might be included to identify the elements the user interacts with.

 The RUM SDK automatically tracks clicks.
 A click action is created if all of the following conditions are met:

-• The click does not result in loading a new page; in such cases, the RUM SDK generates another RUM View event.
+• The click does not cause a new page to load (in which case the RUM SDK generates another RUM View event).

 Action Metrics